Sometimes it’s a little better to travel than to arrive.

 This could never happen back home.
 Well, not at such a reasonable price.
 I don’t remember much after that because I slept through most of the one hour massage.
 If you have ever had a Thai massage you would know it is almost impossible to sleep while they contort you in all different positions, but I was so exhausted.
 My massage lady was struggling to get me to cooperate.

 When I came back out to the front, Noph was already done and the ladies gave me a cup of tea to drink.
 They were very sweet as they usually are and curious about where I was from.
 I asked how much for everything, but Noph already took care of it!
 Woo-hoo!
-This definitely would not be happening back in the U.S. Simply because it would be way too expensive and it would just look weird, or let’s just say “uncommon” for two men to go to the spa.
-In Thailand however, it is no big deal and quite normal. 🙂
+This definitely would not be happening back in the U.S. Simply because it would be way too expensive and it’s just not common for “Bro’s” to go to the spa together!
+However, in SE Asia it’s quite normal.

 On my 3rd day in BKK I went to stay at a familiar hotel.
 The Unico Premier Metrolink.
 It was the same one I had stayed in on my last night in Bangkok the year before.